laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ### Assignments

-Variables and LEDs can be assigned a value:
+Variables can be assigned a value:

     var x
     var y